Evolving Programmatic Skill Networks: An Optimization Perspective on PSN

 balancing \textbf{task} success, skill \textbf{reliab}ility, \textbf{struct}ural compactness, and semantic \textbf{cons}istency.
 While never explicitly optimized, each PSN module performs localized improvements to different components of $J(\mathcal{N})$.

 \paragraph{Operator-objective correspondence.} \opreflect acts as \emph{symbolic differentiation}: when a task fails, it identifies which control-flow branches, preconditions, parameters, and subskill compositions contributed to the error, producing structured repair proposals that reduce $\mathcal{R}_{\text{task}}$ and $\mathcal{R}_{\text{cons}}$.
 Like backpropagation, credit is assigned only along the executed path, with non-executed skills receiving no updates.
 This selective credit assignment avoids the noise of updating uninvolved skills, mirroring how gradients flow only through activated paths in neural nets.
+A chain-rule view of this credit assignment makes a falsifiable prediction: a noisier repair signal must be propagated through more compositional layers to localize the same fault, so a weaker LLM should require deeper REFLECT chains.
+We observe exactly this (5.0 vs 2.7 skills per multi-skill repair; Section~\ref{sec:cross_llm}).
+A quantitative analysis of credit assignment patterns, error mode distributions, and attribution coherence is provided in Appendix~\ref{app:credit_assignment}.
 Maturity-aware gating functions as \emph{adaptive learning rates}: mature skills with high $V(s)$ receive infrequent updates (analogous to freezing converged layers), while immature skills remain plastic, reducing $\mathcal{R}_{\text{reliab}}$ by preventing catastrophic forgetting.
 Refactor performs \emph{symbolic neural architecture search}: merging redundant skills, extracting reusable abstractions, and pruning unnecessary branches to reduce $\mathcal{R}_{\text{struct}}$.
 Rollback-based validation functions as a symbolic trust region.
+The depth of this search is model-dependent: it converges to a hub-and-spoke graph with reuse ratio $\mathcal{R}_{\text{struct}}\!\approx\!0.4$ for the stronger model but a flatter $0.15\pm0.07$ for the weaker one (Section~\ref{sec:cross_llm}), the structural counterpart of the deeper repair chains above.

 \paragraph{Multi-scale learning dynamics.} PSN learning unfolds across three coupled timescales: (1)~\emph{Fast}: fault localization performs frequent behavioral repair at every execution.
 (2)~\emph{Intermediate}: maturity-based stabilization progressively freezes reliable skills over 10--50 executions.
 (3)~\emph{Slow}: structural refactor reorganizes stabilized behaviors every 5--10 successful executions.
 This yields a coherent dynamic: optimize behavior locally and rapidly, stabilize reliable skills over time, and restructure only after behaviors have converged.